ENCODE-DCC/dnase-seq-pipeline/README.md

 ]
 ```

-There is an option to run preseq metrics calculation step in `defects` mode (Necessary in rare cases, where this step fails.
-This defaults to `false`, and most users never need to set this.)
-Note that this option is defined separately for each replicate.
+In some cases it is necessary to run [preseq lc_extrap](http://smithlabresearch.org/wp-content/uploads/manual.pdf) in `defects` mode.
+The option is `false` by default and can be defined separately for each replicate.
 Here's how to specify the input for a 36bp single-end experiment with one replicate like [ENCSR420RWU](https://www.encodeproject.org/experiments/ENCSR420RWU/) with defects mode:
 ```
 "dnase.replicates": [